MaSe69/mase/md/10_HEXACO/01_HEXACO.md

 permalink: /HEXACO
 ---

-## Acknowledgements
+## Acknowledgements and References

-Please feel encouraged to support the cause of HEXACO by visiting the official site, perform the assessment yourself and consider to **contribute** for their service to return the assessment for free on their site:
+Please feel encouraged to support the cause of HEXACO by visiting the official site, perform the HEXACO test yourself and consider to **contribute** for their service to return the assessment for free on their site:

 - [hexaco.org](http://hexaco.org/)